PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 -   **Image order**: You can move the images in the product sheet, the order is well changed in the front office.
     The drag icon isn’t displayed when many images are selected and you can’t move many images

--   **Image caption**: You can click on an uploaded image and add a caption.
+-   **Image caption** - Text input - Language-Selector - The user can click on an uploaded image and add a caption.
-    You can put a caption by language.
-    The caption is displayed in the front office when you hover the thumbnail image according to the selected language.
+    The caption is displayed in the front office when the customer hovers the thumbnail image according to the selected language.

 -   **Cover image**: You can click on an uploaded image to assign it as a cover image.
 There is necessarily a cover image.
 There can be only one cover image.
     If you upload many images, the first image selected is the cover image.